Reading time: 14 minutes

 Australia’s retirement system is underpinned by three potential sources of income, or three pillars:

-- A means-tested Age Pension,
+- A means-tested Age Pension

-- Compulsory superannuation, and
+- Compulsory superannuation

 One home many functions